data-S-index/dataset-to-field/README.md

 ## Overview

-This classifier assigns [OpenAlex topics](https://docs.openalex.org/api-entities/topics) to scientific dataset metadata using a fine-tuned embedding model.
-It maps datasets to the 4,516 topics in the OpenAlex taxonomy, along with their hierarchical subfield, field, and domain classifications.
+This classifier assigns as research to scientific datasets based on their metadata using a fine-tuned embedding model.
+It maps datasets to the 4,516 topics in the [OpenAlex taxonomy](https://docs.openalex.org/api-entities/topics), along with their hierarchical subfield, field, and domain classifications.

 **Key features:**
 - 🚀 **~48,000 records/second** on CPU with parallel processing (no GPU required)